-- Identify you as a current Jackson State student. - · Allow you to check out materials from the library. - Allow you to cash checks in the Business Office.
+- Identify you as a current Jackson State student. - · Allow you to check out materials from the library. - · Allow you to cash checks in the Business Office.

-- · Allow you to obtain your federal financial aid checks. - · Allow you to purchase or sell books in the Bookstore. - Allow you to process forms in the Admissions and Records Office. - Allow you to gain admission to certain events sponsored by the college or student organizations. - · Allow you to obtain discounts from area businesses.
+- · Allow you to obtain your federal financial aid checks. - Allow you to use the resources in the Academic Assistance Center. - · Allow you to purchase or sell books in the Bookstore. - · Allow you to process forms in the Admissions and Records Office. - Allow you to gain admission to certain events sponsored by the college or student organizations. - · Allow you to obtain discounts from area businesses.